-During my encounters with global business leaders, I am frequently asked the question of what is the difference between Lean Six Sigma (LSS) and Customer Experience Management Method (CEMMethod™), a dynamic approach for helping people and enterprises successfully embrace and realise the benefits of the Customer Age.
+During my encounters with global business leaders, I am frequently asked the question of what is the difference between Lean Six Sigma (LSS) and Outside-In thinking and practice?

 Often the question is prompted as a consequence of the huge investment many large corporations have made into up-skilling their people and processes to LSS.
 Many times those same executives are querying the return on those investments and hence now looking at more progressive alternative approaches to evolve their business performance.

 For those familiar with Outside-In thinking and practice the difference is fundamental however if you haven’t been exposed to such training or working in one of the worlds leading Outside-In companies it would be good to have a short comparison of the key thematic differences.

 In the interests of full disclosure, I was an Industrial Engineer qualified as a Lean Master and Six Sigma Master black belt and I see and witness the significant differences every day.
 Does the implication of the difference mean we should abandon LSS?
 No, far from it.
 In fact, integrating the Outside-In perspectives into existing programs is a proven tried and tested way of advancing LSS to the centre stage of winning performance.

 Case in point is a North American plastics extrusion company.
 They had previously been a powerhouse of Six Sigma, grown into and become a Lean ‘Toyota way’ dynamo only to run into the problem of diminishing returns.